fledge-iot/fledge/docs/processing_data.rst

 .. note::

    The branch may start from the output of the south plugin or from the output of a filter.
-Outputs of filters are the right must green dots and inputs are the left most green dots.
+Outputs of filters are the rightmost green dots and inputs are the leftmost green dots.

-Drop the end of the connection on the input of the filter you just dropped onto the canvas.
+Drop the end of the connection on the input of the filter you just placed onto the canvas.

 +------------+
 | |branch_3| |
 +------------+

 Now click on the output of the filter and again drag out a connection.
-This time drop the end of the connection onto the input of the storage icon or the input side.
+This time drop the end of the connection onto the input of the storage icon.

 +------------+
 | |branch_4| |
 +------------+

-Now the filter is connected into the pipeline you can click on the *+* icon to select the filter plugin.
+Now that the filter is connected into the pipeline you can click on the *+* icon to select the filter plugin.

 .. note::

-   The workflow shown here connects the input side before the output side, these may actually be done in the opposite order.
+   The workflow shown here connects the input side before the output side.
+These may actually be done in the opposite order.

 To add more filters on your new branch you can drag and drop the new filter icon from the bottom left of the screen onto one of the connection arrows in the same way as you would with the linear pipeline when using the flow editor view.